 While they’re not really industrial, commercial machines, they’d also look out of place in the hands of an inexperienced homeowner looking to cut a couple of branches.
 This might be in part due to their names; each suggests that the true intention may be for use on a ranch, for light to medium tasks.

 The two chainsaws I looked at had similar engines, though not identical.

 Under the hood of the Farm Boss was a 50.2 cc engine, whereas the Husqvarna was packing a 55.5 cc machine.
 I’d expect this is related to Stihl’s drive to keep the profile of the saw and its components, like the gas tank, more lightweight and maneuverable.

 That isn’t a great amount of power difference, but on sheer horsepower alone, the Husqvarna comes out on top.
-The power to weight ratio for each is roughly the same.
-Minus the bar and chain, the Stihl weighs 12.3 lbs, whereas the Husqvarna weighs in at 13 lbs.
+The power-to-weight ratio for each is roughly the same.
+Minus the bar and chain, the Stihl weighs 12.3 lbs, whereas the Husqvarna weighs 13 lbs.

 Stihl vs Husqvarna – Emissions and Air Filtration

 A chainsaw’s air filter removes debris from the air and prevents it from reaching the engine.
 Since the engine needs a constant flow of clean air to operate, a clogged filter can impact your saw’s performance.

 Think about the compact size of a chainsaw; the sawdust and other debris dispelled by the saw comes dangerously close to your engine’s intake valve.
 It’s like trying to breathe while somebody’s spraying you with a hosepipe.